ku-sldg/plih/_ids/4-Programs-Are-Data-Structures.md

                       in (Plus l' r')
 {% endhighlight %}

 Optimizing subtraction works similarly.
-However, we will only elminate zero in the righthand term:
+However, we will only eliminate zero in the righthand term:

 {% highlight haskell %}
 optimize (Minus l (Num 0)) = optimize l